EngineerBetter/concourse-up/README.md

 ## Features

 - Deploys the latest version of Concourse CI on AWS, without you having to know anything about BOSH
-- Idempotent deployment and simple upgrade (get the latest release and just deploy again)
+- Idempotent deployment with either manual or automatic self-upgrade
 - Supports https access by default using a user-provided certificate or auto-generating a self-signed one
 - Supports custom domains for your Concourse URL
 - Uses cost effective AWS spot instances where possible (BOSH will take care of the service)